tecladocode/rest-apis-flask-python/guides/DigitalOcean Tutorial.md

 <database_type>://<db_username>:<db_user_password>@localhost:<db_port>/<db_name>
 ```

-The `ExecStart` proterty informs uWSGI on how to run our app as well as log it.
+The `ExecStart` property informs uWSGI on how to run our app as well as log it.

 At last, the `WantedBy` property in `Install` section allows the service to run as soon as the server boots up.